BrandonBartram98/LeapMotion_MoveGroup/README.md

 Install Leap Motion SDK and MoveIt! package into catkin workspace and build with 'catkin make'.

-Download the application script 'pyMoveGroup.py'.
+Download the application script 'pyMoveGroup.py' and place it into a new folder within catkin/src/moveit_tutorials.

-Navigate to the files location and make it executable with 'sudo chmod +x'
+Navigate to the script location and make it executable with 'sudo chmod +x'.

 1. **Terminal** -> sudo Leapd